openstack-archive/devstack-gate/doc/gerrit.rst

 Keys
 ====

 The key for the launchpad sync user is in ~/.ssh/launchpad_rsa.
+Connecting to Launchpad requires oauth authentication - so the first time sync_launchpad_gerrit.py is run, it will display a URL.
+Open this URL in a browser and log in to launchpad as the hudson-openstack user.
+Subsequent runs with cache the credentials.

 Running
 =======